gustavovelascoh/ORB_SLAM2/README.md

 A Dockerfile is provided under the /docker directory and the image is available in docker hub.
 You can, of course, modify the Dockerfile and build your own image.

-### Build Docker image
+### Building Docker image
 There are two Dockerfile provided.
-The "Dockerfile.ubuntu" is used to build the Ubuntu and third-party libs.
+The "Dockerfile.ubuntu" files is used to build the Ubuntu and third-party libs.
+The "Dockerfile" file uses the image created by the first dockerfile and clones ORBSLAM2 and build it.

 ```
 docker build -t orb_slam2:build -f Dockerfile.ubuntu ./docker